If you are looking for similar sites to Betfair, we’ve put together a quick Betfair competitor comparison.

 While the bookmakers may have been unhappy, the campaign was considered an enormous success.
 Word spread like wildfire across the industry, and the negative responses only increased the publicity of the brand.
 As the old adage goes, all publicity is good publicity, and many curious punters started to create accounts in order to see just what the fuss was about.

 At the time, Betfair had just one major competitor: Flutter, a rival betting exchange.
 The market was still shiny and new, and the primary key to success for both sites was the ability to attract players in order to post and accept wagers; without a respectable amount of participants, the whole site would fail.
-Logic dictated, therefore, that the two sites should merge two become one single exchange.
-This move not only eliminated the issues of competition, but it also increased the prospective customer base, making success far more likely.
+Logic dictated, therefore, that the two sites should merge two to become one single exchange.
+This move not only eliminated the issues of competition but also increased the prospective customer base, making success far more likely.
 Betfair was the more successful site at the time, and so used a small amount of their capital to purchase Flutter, with the transaction occurring in January 2002.

 Another conflict arose shortly after, this time concerning the eligibility of players from the USA.
 Many bookmakers and betting sites were taking full advantage of the fact that the US was a vast area in terms of gambling laws, and so had the potential to be very lucrative for the right clients.
 Wray and Black, however, remained wary and decided early on in the history of the brand that they would not accept any bets from the USA until the country reached a consensus on the legalities surrounding online gambling.